axelvaldez/radical-companies/_posts/epiphanies/2022-09-18-krisos-potential.markdown

    alt="A horizontal like label 'co-ownership spectrum' show FIAT at the extreme left, RADICAL at the extrem right, and K2K in between.">
  </div>
  <p>They can do this at different speeds, but it would put them in a different class altogether.</p>
  <p>And 100/0 is what we need more of.
-Our own hypothesis is that it will lead to companies that go beyond the co-management model and systematically promote a solid <span class="_paradigm">RADICAL FOUNDATION</span>,</p>
+Our own hypothesis is that it will lead to companies that go beyond the co-management model and systematically promote a solid <span class="_paradigm">Radical Foundation</span>,</p>
  <div class="_center">
   <table class="_h2table">
    <tr>